haskellfoundation/tech-proposals/proposals/accepted/047-standard-library-reform.rst

 The Core Libraries Committee
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Step 1A** constitutes a large chunk of new responsibility for the CLC.
+The latter steps give the CLC new material from which to curate the new standard libraries.
-This project depends on on them being interested and willing in taking on that work.
+We can do the work without being blocked on the CLC, but ultimately we will need their blessing for any new libraries to reach the "cultural" primacy of ``base``.

 GHC developers
 ~~~~~~~~~~~~~~

-`GHC MR !7898`_ from **Step 1A** has uncovered some bugs that will need fixing., **Step 2A** will eventually result in churn among which submodules GHC contains, which will be frustrating until that stabilizes.
+`GHC MR !7898`_ from **Step 1** has uncovered some bugs that will need fixing.
-**Step 2B**, if it were to be released not just done on a fork as a trial, will result in more release management work and possible fallout of reshuffling the implementation of ``base`` behind the scenes.
+The later steps will eventually result in churn among which submodules GHC contains, which will be frustrating until that stabilizes.

 Due to **Problem 4**, the interest and cooperation of the developers of our new backends is especially solicited.